-Lila Kagedan, Founder and Founding Director of Sulam: Lila is a passionate educator and curriculum writer, as well as an ethicist and consultant for NGOs and academic institutions.
+Lila Kagedan, Founder and Founding Director of Sulam: Lila is a passionate educator and curriculum writer.
 She has lectured extensively and taught students of all ages in formal and non-formal settings.
-Lila studies at Harvard University and has recently completed Orthodox rabbinical school at Yeshivat Maharat, where she received smichah (ordination).
-Lila holds degrees from University of Toronto and Harvard University, and she has studied at Midreshet Lindenbaum, The Hebrew University of Jerusalem, and the Shalom Hartman Institute in Jerusalem.
+Lila holds degrees from the University of Toronto and Harvard University, as well as Yeshivat Maharat, and she has studied at Midreshet Lindenbaum, The Hebrew University of Jerusalem, and the Shalom Hartman Institute in Jerusalem.

-Hadassah Margolis, Assistant Director of Sulam: Hadassah is a clinical social worker and supervisor at McLean Hospital and Riverside Community Care with expertise in facilitating groups, conducting individual therapy, and teaching MSW students and graduates.
-Over the past 12 years, Hadassah has worked on a wide range of issues, including spirituality and mental health, parenting education, and postpartum mental health concerns.
-Hadassah was a founding board member for Sulam for four years before transitioning to Assistant Director.
+Hadassah Margolis is a clinical social worker and supervisor with expertise in facilitating groups, conducting individual therapy, and teaching MSW students and graduates.
+Over the past 14 years, Hadassah has worked on a wide range of issues, including spirituality and mental health, parenting education, and postpartum mental health concerns.
 Prior to joining Sulam’s board, she was on the board of Parents Helping Parents.
-Hadassah holds a B.A., summa cum laude, from Brandeis, and an MSW from Simmons.

 Veronique Corrdin works professionally as a grants manager in Harvard Square.
 She previously worked in the Jewish community, planning informal Jewish educational programs.
 When not wrangling her almost 8-year-old, she enjoys entertaining, cooking, baking, and serving on the Sulam board.
 Her non-profit compliance and finance skills are helping Sulam attain 501c3 status.
 (She also enjoys the role of the parent that knows the least Hebrew!)
 She and her family especially look forward to the time they spend camping and going to the beach.